retrocomputacion/retrobbs/readme.txt

   * irc (For IRC client plug-in)
   * tinydb

-  A requirements.txt file is available for quick installation of the required modules using
+  A basic requirements.txt file is available for quick installation of the required modules.
+Use:

     pip install -r requirements.txt